vegafoundation/vega-vega-continuum-vtc-meta-3/README_ES.md

-# VEGA CONTINUUM VTC META
+# VEGA Continuum VTC Meta

 **A Conceptual Framework in the Resonance Data and QIRC Paradigm**